-Some systems can indent GEDCOM data for better readability by putting space or tab characters between the terminator and the level number of the next line to visibly show the hierarchy.
+Some systems output indented GEDCOM data for better readability by putting space or tab characters between the terminator and the level number of the next line to visibly show the hierarchy.
 Also, some people have suggested allowing extra blank lines to visibly separate physical records.
-These features may be incorporated into the GEDCOM standard in the future, but making such a change now would make some existing systems incompatible.
+GEDCOM files produced with these features are not to be used when transmitting GEDCOM to other systems.